-Where warranted, and where an Employer has locations in more than one geographic area, a separate Labour Management Committee may be established for each of those geographic areas (see definition below).
+Where warranted, and where an Employer has locations in more than one geographic area, a separate Labour/Management Committee may be established for each of those geographic areas (see definition below)1.

-(b) The Committee will meet at least once every 60 days or at the call of either party at a mutually agreeable time and place.
-Employees will not suffer any loss of basic pay for time spent on this Committee.

-- (c) An employer representative and a union representative will alternate in presiding over meetings.
-Minutes of each meeting of the committee will be prepared by the Employer and approved by an employer and union designate who were in attendance at the meeting.
-Once approved, the minutes will be distributed to the Union and the Employer within three working days. - (d) The Committee will not have jurisdiction over wages or any other matter of collective bargaining, including the administration of this Agreement.
-The Committee will not supersede the activities of any other Committee of the Union or of the Employer and will not have the power to bind either the Union or its members or the Employer to any decisions or conclusions reached in their discussions. - (e) The Committee will have the power to make recommendations to the Union and the Employer on the following general matters: - (1) reviewing matters, other than grievances, relating to the maintenance of good relations between the parties; - (2) correcting conditions causing grievances and misunderstanding. - \ Geographic Area: A group of communities where it is practical for multiple locations to meet together.
+- (b) The Committee will meet at least once every 60 days or at the call of either party at a mutually agreeable time and place.
+Employees who attend meetings of the Committee as representatives of the Union shall be compensated with straight-time pay.
+Compensation at straight-time pay for work outside the Committee members' regular working hours is limited to a combined total of 24 hours per year. - (c) An employer representative and a union representative will alternate in presiding over meetings.
+Minutes of each meeting of the Committee will be prepared by the Employer and approved by an employer and union designate who were in attendance at the meeting.
+Once approved, the minutes will be distributed to the Union and the Employer within three working days. - (d) The Committee will not have jurisdiction over wages or any other matter of collective bargaining, including the administration of this agreement.
+The Committee will not supersede the activities of any other Committee of the Union or of the Employer and will not have the power to bind either the Union or its members or the Employer to any decisions or conclusions reached in their discussions. - (e) The Committee will have the power to make recommendations to the Union and the Employer on the following general matters:

+Geographic Area: A group of communities where it is practical for multiple locations to meet together.

+- (1) reviewing matters, other than grievances, relating to the maintenance of good relations between the parties; - (2) correcting conditions causing grievances and misunderstanding.